Jump to content

 Resource-intensive, but evolving

 Traditional silk production requires large amounts of boiling water to extract the fibers.
 Historically, this has meant high water and energy consumption.
-Today, however, several producers work with modern technologies where the water is purified and reused, reducing the need for new water consumption in production.
+Today, however, several producers are working with modern technologies where the water is purified and reused, reducing the need for fresh water in production.

 Read more here